 As a form of exercise, Pilates is used by millions the world over for those looking to improve flexibility, balance and enhance core strength.
 In the UK alone, it’s estimated that over 900,000 people a week take part in Pilates classes.

 This article delves into the incredible personal journey that the eponymous Joseph Pilates undertook and how his own experiences shaped both his attitudes to exercise and rehabilitation and his methods.

-When Pilates moved to England in 1912, he worked as a professional boxer and taught self-defence to police officers in Scotland Yard.
-It is also reported that he and his brother worked as circus performers for a German circus troupe, providing a public display of their impressive physicality as a pair of ‘live human Greek statues’.
+After spending some time working as a boxer and a gymnast in his homeland, Pilates moved to England in 1912, looking to further pursue a career as a professional boxer.
+He continued boxing and taught self-defence to police officers in Scotland Yard, but it is also reported that he and his brother, Frederick, worked as circus performers for a German circus troupe, providing a public display of their impressive physicality as a pair of ‘live human Greek statues’.

-While interned, Joseph continued to hone his methods while he worked as a hospital orderly in the camp, helping the sick and injured to recover.
+While interned at Knockaloe, Joseph continued to hone his methods while helping the sick and injured to recover.
 Pilates worked tirelessly to ensure that all the internees performed daily exercise, both for their mental and physical strength.
-It is his sheer determination in this regard that inspired the design of his first piece of gymnastic apparatus, the reformer.

 Pilates continued to work in his New York studio teaching and developing his Contrology exercises until he died in 1967 at the age of 83.
 Thereafter, his wife Clara kept the legacy of Joseph Pilates alive by continuing with his teaching until she died in 1977 aged 95.